Olivier Chastel: Member of the European Parliament, 2019–present

 Since the 2019 European Parliament election, Chastel has been one of the vice-chairs of the Parliament’s Committee on Budgets.
-In this capacity, he served as his parliamentary group’s lead negotiator on the budget of the European Union for 2022.
+In this capacity, he served as his parliamentary group’s lead negotiator on the budget of the European Union for 2022 and on a controversial 2023 proposal to rent 15,000 square meters of office space for the European Parliament in Strasbourg from the French government.
 He is also a member of the Committee on Economic and Monetary Affairs.

 In addition to his committee assignments, Chastel is part of the Parliament’s delegations for relations with the Maghreb countries and the Arab Maghreb Union as well as to the Parliamentary Assembly of the Union for the Mediterranean.
 He is also a member of the European Parliament Intergroup on Artificial Intelligence and Digital, the European Parliament Intergroup on Children’s Rights, the European Parliament Intergroup on LGBT Rights, the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs), and the Spinelli Group.